adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

            [0.        , 3.14159265, 0.        ],
            [0.        , 0.        , 4.71238898]])

-The crystal of the Exchange Hamiltonian can be access through the :py:attr:`.SpinHamiltonian.crystal` attribute.
+The crystal of the Spin Hamiltonian can be access through the :py:attr:`.SpinHamiltonian.crystal` attribute.
 Note, that it returns an independent instance of the :py:class:`.Crystal` class: